Top of page

 I had still not told my work colleagues, and they were asking questions about why I was off.
 I didn’t feel ready or able to tell them at the time, so made excuses like I had things to take care of and that I would be back at work soon.

-I had a scan booked for 22 November.
+I had a scan booked for 22 November 2018.
 I was surprised at how quickly this had come up as, at that point, I had only had three cycles of treatment.
 But that scan was really reassuring as it indicated that I was responding to the treatment.

 I had developed neutropenic sepsis and needed to be treated with antibiotics and G-CSF injections to help my neutrophil count recover faster.
 I was in hospital for a week and my next chemotherapy was delayed.

-I returned to work 10 days after my last treatment.
+I had six cycles of chemotherapy over a six-month period, finishing in March 2019 where I had another scan which came back clear.
+I remember crying when I heard the news.
+It was such a relief for me and for my family.
 I’m fairly sure that the dog walking helped me recover more rapidly.
 Even on bad days, I had to take the dogs out, which helped keep my fitness up, and probably helped with potential fatigue.
-They were always so pleased to see me and they stopped me from thinking too much about the lymphoma.
+They were always so pleased to see me, and they stopped me from thinking too much about the lymphoma.
 They really made me feel much better.

 I’m fairly sure that the dog walking helped me recover more rapidly.
 Even on bad days, I had to take the dogs out, which helped keep my fitness up, and probably helped with potential fatigue.